University Catalog 2024-2025

 Course Limit: 3

 The Applied Practice Experience (APE) (formerly practicum) is a supervised practice experience conducted in an agency or organization external to the university to gain practical experience.
 The APE allows students to demonstrate attainment of at least five competencies, including at least 3 from the foundational competencies (CEPH Criterion D2).
 The APE is conducted after completion of the foundational courses.
 After identifying the APE setting and defining the competencies, students enter the information into Terra Dotta.
 An APE written report is required that summarizes the field experiences.
-Course may be repeated up to unlimited credit hours.
+Students who need to repeat the course need to complete an APE Extension Request form.

 Course Limit: 2